 - 2 cups grated Monterey jack cheese

-Whisk in flour to form a roux.
-Cook for one minute. whisk in chili powder and cumin, cooking for one more minute.
+- Whisk in flour to form a roux.
+Cook for one minute. whisk in chilli powder and cumin, cooking for one more minute.

-Add onion and garlic to pan and cook until onion is transparent.
-Add chili powder, cumin, green chiles, chipotle peppers, adobo sauce, and tomatoes.
+- Add onion and garlic to pan and cook until onion is transparent.
+Add chilli powder, cumin, green chiles, chipotle peppers, adobo sauce, and tomatoes.

-Put 3/4 cup of chicken filling on tortilla, and roll up, placing seam side down in pan.
+- Put ¾ cup of chicken filling on each tortilla, and roll up, placing seam side down in the pan.